TheDaChicken/PortSDR/README.md

 - RTLSDR: 8-bit (uint8_t), 16-bit (with automatic conversion)
 - AIRSPY: 16-bit (int16_t), 32-bit (float)

+## Goals
+- Add more automatic type converters for different SDR devices.
+- Maybe use libvolk optionally for SIMD optimizations of automatic converters.
+- Add more SDR vendors support.

 ## Remarks

 This library was created to be used in my projects.